 Pagination allows you to divide large amounts of content into smaller chunks across multiple pages.

-A radio input allows people to select only one option from a number of choices.
-Radio is generally displayed i ...
+A radio input allows users to select only one option from a number of choices.
+Radio is generally displayed in a radio group.

 A tooltip is a floating, non-actionable label used to explain a user interface element or feature.